-To summarise the book in a few lines: Book is a case study and analogy of the leadership model set in the police force by Sri.
+The book is a case study and analogy of the leadership model set in the police force by Sri.
 D. Sivanandhan (Retd.
 Director General of Maharashtra Police) and Chanakya’s teachings.
 The people involved in the making are amongst the most structured researchers of Chanakya’s, around the globe: your opinion at the end of the book is most likely a reasoned one about both the theoretical & practical aspects of ‘Arthashastra’.
 Swami, the king, Amatya, the manager/ management, Janpada, the customers, Durg, the infrastructure, Kosha, the Finance.
 Dand, the Team, Mitra, the Ally/ consultant.

 These are the qualities of the above 7 parts that form leadership and each of them (secrets) are disseminated in 3 sub-sections: Description, as in Theory by Chanakya and finally, the Secret in action